Robin Sloan

 What a sky this week: a full moon, with Saturn very close.
 A partial lunar eclipse last night!
 I’m back on schedule with these newsletters.

-This is an archived edition of Robin’s newsletter.
+I’m Robin Sloan, a fiction writer with wide-ranging interests, which I capture here in my newsletter.
+This is an archived edition, originally transmitted in September 2024.
 You can sign up to receive future editions using the form at the bottom of the page.

 Here’s what’s ahead in this edition: